slackapi/deno-slack-sdk/docs/functions-action-handlers.md

 First, we need a message that has some [interactive components][interactivity] from [Block Kit][block-kit] included!
 We can modify one of our app's [Functions][functions] to post a message that includes some interactive components.
-Here's an example function that posts a message with two buttons: an approval button, and a deny button:
+Here's an example function (which we will assume exists in a `mod.ts` file under the `functions/approval/` subdirectory in your app) that posts a message with two buttons: an approval button, and a deny button:

 ```typescript
 import type { SlackFunctionHandler } from "deno-slack-sdk/types.ts";